orangemug/git-deploy/README.md

 ## Notes
-You can't have a passphrase on your git ssh keys, more details for OSX here <https://stackoverflow.com/questions/7773181/git-keeps-prompting-me-for-password>
+Your ssh keys must not prompt for a passphrase, more details for OSX here <https://stackoverflow.com/questions/7773181/git-keeps-prompting-me-for-password>

 ## License